3 Simple Uses of the German Word Zu, Plus When to Avoid It

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 You can try FluentU for free for 2 weeks.
-Click here to check out the website or download the iOS app or Android app.
+Check out the website or download the iOS app or Android app.

-The program sorts videos by difficulty and subject matter, so you can easily find videos that feature the words and grammar that you want to review.
+The program sorts videos by difficulty and subject matter, so you can easily find videos that feature the words and grammar you want to review.

 Zu is only two letters long, but it deserves a lot of study and practice.
-Once you really learn how it can work in different contexts, then you can make some pretty versatile German sentences.
+Once you really learn how it can work in different contexts, you can make some pretty versatile German sentences.

 A Word of Many Meanings: How to Use the German Word Zu